UWOrbital/OBC-firmware/README.md

 	"""
 	Class for storing a 2D point

-	:attribute x (int): x coordinate of the point
+	:param x: x coordinate of the point
+  :type x: int
-	:attribute y (int): y coordinate of the point
+	:param y: y coordinate of the point
+  :type y: int
 	"""

 	x: int